Life asks a lot of you. Support shouldn't.

 Yes.
 There are now hundreds of clinical studies and multiple meta-analyses showing that specific ways of breathing can shift your nervous system, reduce stress and anxiety, improve mood, support blood pressure and heart health, sharpen attention, and even influence markers linked to brain aging.
 (PMC)

 Below is a comprehensive, parent and practitioner friendly tour of what the science actually says, from kids to caregivers to elders.
+This section is rather long!

 1. How WOO-style breathwork works in your body